 The AutomaticDestinations-ms File Format Explained

-Each numbered stream name is a lowercase hex integer — 1, 2, a, 1f, and so on — and contains a standard Windows shell link, as documented in [MS-SHLLINK].
-That means the same LNK parser you already use for .lnk files on disk will decode it: ShellLinkHeader, optional LinkTargetIDList, LinkInfo, the StringData blocks (NAME_STRING, RELATIVE_PATH, WORKING_DIR, COMMAND_LINE_ARGUMENTS, ICON_LOCATION), and the ExtraData blocks (TrackerDataBlock, PropertyStoreDataBlock, and friends).
+Each numbered stream is a verbatim shell link as defined by [MS-SHLLINK].
+That means the parser you already use for .lnk files on disk decodes them without modification: ShellLinkHeader, optional LinkTargetIDList, LinkInfo (with VolumeID, LocalBasePath, CommonNetworkRelativeLink), the StringData strings (NAME_STRING, RELATIVE_PATH, WORKING_DIR, COMMAND_LINE_ARGUMENTS, ICON_LOCATION), and the ExtraData blocks (TrackerDataBlock, PropertyStoreDataBlock, EnvironmentVariableDataBlock, KnownFolderDataBlock).
+The byte layout inside the stream is identical to a standalone shell link — the CFB layer adds nothing on top.

-DestList is the index that turns the bag of LNKs into an ordered, dated recently-used list.
-It begins with a 32-byte header followed by a sequence of variable-length entry records.
+DestList is what makes the bag of LNK streams into an ordered, dated MRU.
+It opens with a 32-byte header and then runs a sequence of variable-length records.

 DestList header (32 bytes, little-endian)